Queuine: Biosynthesis and function

 The presence of queuine in certain tRNA is a nearly ubiquitous feature of eukaryotic life, meaning it is found in every healthy cell of the human body.
 It is also found in all other animals, plants, and fungi.
 The only known exception is brewer's yeast, Saccharomyces cerevisiae.
-However, queuosine can only be produced by bacteria; higher organisms must obtain queuine from the diet or salvage it from symbiotic microbes—a process for which dedicated enzymatic machinery exists.
+However, queuosine can be produced only by bacteria; higher organisms must obtain queuine from the diet, or salvage it from symbiotic microbes: a process for which dedicated enzymatic machinery exists.
 Because queuine is necessary for healthy cellular function in animals, but is produced exclusively by microbes, it can be considered a vitamin, akin to the B vitamins—many which are also produced primarily or exclusively by bacteria.

 The biosynthesis pathway for queuine shares a common enzymatic starting step with folate.
 Because queuosine in dietary or gut-bacterial RNA can be salvaged and converted to queuine by the human body, queuosine could be considered a vitamer of queuine.
 As of 2019, human queuine requirements are not well understood, and the prevalence of queuine deficiency in humans is unknown.
 Plants obtain queuine from the tRNA of symbiotic bacteria in and around their roots.

 Once salvaged, queuine replaces a guanine base in the anticodon of certain tRNAs, where it appears to play a role in ensuring rapid and accurate recognition of the corresponding mRNAs' codons.
 In the absence of queuosine modification, translation at Q-decoded codons slows down to the point that many proteins cannot fold properly.

 In animal experiments using "germ-free" mice, even the total absence of queuine in the diet is not lethal in the presence of an adequate supply of the dietary amino acid tyrosine.
 Withdrawal of tyrosine from the diet, however, causes rapid physical deterioration and death over a period of two weeks.
 Tyrosine is not typically an essential nutrient for animals provided dietary phenylalanine, suggesting that queuine depletion impairs the activity of phenylalanine hydroxylase.